Dean's Scholars Curriculum

 Summary

-• Submit work for publication in the Dean’s Scholars peer-reviewed journal and other scholarly outlets
+• Submit work for publication in scholarly outlets (optional)

 • Scholars can study abroad during this semester